RayMightBeWrong/RayMightBeWrong/README.md

 - 📚 Studying Software Engineering at Universidade do Minho (3rd year).
 - 👀 About me: Big fan of F1, NBA and football in general.
-- 🌟 Favourite Quote : "Work hard and say it's easy" - Julian Casablancas
+- 🌟 Favourite Quote : "Work hard and say it's easy" - Julian Casablancas, The Modern Age

 ### SKILLS 👨‍💻